Epsilon number

 in which ω is the smallest infinite ordinal.

-The least such ordinal is ε0 (pronounced epsilon nought or epsilon zero), which can be viewed as the "limit" obtained by transfinite recursion from a sequence of smaller limit ordinals:
+The least such ordinal is ε0 (pronounced epsilon nought (chiefly British), epsilon naught (chiefly American), or epsilon zero), which can be viewed as the "limit" obtained by transfinite recursion from a sequence of smaller limit ordinals:

-where sup is the supremum function, which is equivalent to set union in the case of the von Neumann representation of ordinals.
+where sup is the supremum, which is equivalent to set union in the case of the von Neumann representation of ordinals.